I have a few recurring nightmares.

 I’m learning this more and more: If I’ll just get my body in place, my spirit will follow.

-I’ve bargained with God on many occasions: If I agree to show up, you have to show up, too.
-And he always does.
+I’ve bargained with myself on many occasions: If I agree to show up, that in itself is enough.
+And it usually is.

-When we show up scared, we leave with more faith.
+When we show up scared, we leave with more courage.

 3. Show up empty.